-“‘personal data’ means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person;”
+“‘Personal data’ means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person;”

-If you are scraping personal data of EU citizens, better make sure you have got a lawful reason for doing so, for example, with consent granted, or contract signed.
+If you are scraping the personal data of EU citizens, better make sure you have got a lawful reason for doing so, for example, with consent granted, or a contract signed.
 Or else, you are doing it for the public interest.

 If you are scraping data that is owned by a U.S. citizen or entity, pay attention to the fair use of the data.
 There are four aspects mentioned in the law:

 - Purpose and character of the use, including whether the use is commercial or is for nonprofit educational purposes.

 - Nature of the copyrighted work: Using a more creative or imaginative work (such as a novel, movie, or song) is less likely to support fair use than using a factual work (such as a technical article or news item).

 - Amount and substantiality of the portion used about the copyrighted work as a whole.

 - Effect of the use upon the potential market for or value of the copyrighted work.